poole/hyde/docs/8.0.0-beta.3/config.md

   - /docs/configuration/
 ---

 Once Jekyll is running, you can start with basic configuration by adding various entries to `_config.yml`.
-Besides these descriptions, you can also read the [annotated config file](#annotated-config-file) below.
+Besides these descriptions, you can also read the [annotated config file](https://github.com/qwtel/hydejack/blob/v8/_config.yml).

-**NOTE**: When making changes to `_config.yml`, it is necessary to restart the Jekyll process for the changes to take effect.
+**NOTE**: When making changes to `_config.yml`, it is necessary to restart the Jekyll process for changes to take effect.
 {:.message}

 ## Table of Contents
 {:.no_toc}
 0. this unordered seed list will be replaced by toc as unordered list {:toc}

 ## Setting `url` and `baseurl`
 The first order of business should be to set the correct `url` and `baseurl` values in `_config.yml`.